Roof Cleaning Cost

 Scraping, which includes manually removing moss or lichen from roof tiles and then washing the roof area with a biocide, is frequently done in conjunction with it.

-– It is a more labour intensive job with hand tools often employed to scape the moss from the roof surface.
+It is a more labor-intensive job, with hand tools often employed to remove the moss from the roof surface.

 Although the steam is given at a lesser pressure, it is effective in the removal of moss, lichen, and algae.
 It also prevents these plants from regrowing in an environmentally friendly manner.

-+ Effectively removes plant growth and surface dirt, and debris from the roof surface.
+Effectively removes plant growth, surface dirt, and debris from the roof surface.

 Cleaning a roof using a pressure washer is a divisive topic, with many pro and con arguments.
 Despite this, there are numerous companies and enterprises that provide this service.